 EDIT: Images: [ spoiler ]< img src="/uploads/animenetwork2/22558/ea5bd089fb4fa416.jpg" width=“400” height=“286” > [ /spoiler ] - no spaces

 Use for one or two consecutive lines, for more see Collapsible Text below.

-- NOTE: Spoilers can be found inside the icon in the posting box.
+- NOTE: Blur Spoiler can be found inside the icon in the composer.

 For more than one line of spoilered text, more than 2 pictures, etc.